Antarctica: Mesozoic era (252–66 Ma)

 The continued warming dried out much of Gondwana.
 During the Triassic period, Antarctica was dominated by seed ferns (pteridosperms) belonging to the genus Dicroidium, which grew as trees.
 Other associated Triassic flora included ginkgophytes, cycadophytes, conifers, and sphenopsids.
 Tetrapods first appeared in Antarctica during the Early Triassic epoch, with the earliest known fossils found in the Fremouw Formation of the Transantarctic Mountains.
-Synapsids (also known as "mammal-like reptiles") included species such as Lystrosaurus, and were common during the Early Triassic.
+Animals known from this formation include therapsids, including cynodonts, therocephalians, and dicynodonts (notably Lystrosaurus), temnospondyl amphibians, as well as procolophonid and archosauromorph reptiles, who likely lived in a subarctic to temperate climate.

+Illustration of conifer-dominated temperate rainforest with tree ferns in West Antarctica.